leostera/caramel/erlcomp/README.md

 ## Rationale

 OCaml is a much safer language than Erlang.
 It is also a lot more restricted.

 A subset of OCaml should compile just fine to the functional parts of Erlang.

-An interop library could bridge the gap to the concurrent parts of Erlang.
+An interop library and some syntax extensions could bridge the gaps where OCaml doesn't translate very well to Erlang.

 ## Mapping